• Skip to primary navigation

 Notes

-Sear the meat - This step might seem like one you can skip but trust me, don't.
-Not only does searing the pork shoulder help seal in the moisture of the meat, but it also adds that little bit of extra flavor that makes your gluten-free pork even more delicious.
+• Sear the meat - This step might seem like one you can skip, but trust me, don't.
+Not only does searing the pork shoulder help seal the moisture of the meat, but it also adds a little bit of extra flavor that makes your gluten-free pork even more delicious.

 Reader Interactions